Japan Nature Guides Tours: Birding, Photography, Mammal watching, and Frog watching.

 1, 2, and 3 day tours based in Tokyo.

-5-day tour of the Ryukyu Islands for the endemics.
+6-day tour of the Ryukyu Islands (Okinawa and Amami Oshima) for the central and northern endemics.

 Further information coming soon.